JineshMajithia-Bacancy/dynamic-add-delete-using-redux/README.md

-# Dynamic Add, Delete and Edit using ReactJS
+# Dynamic Add, Delete and Edit using Redux